matthewgdv/iotools/README.md

 The `Argument` class
 --------------------
-* The `Argument()` constructor arguments telling the IOHandler how to handle nullability, default values, implicit coercion to the right type, whether the argument is optional, commandline aliases, conditions, dependencies, etc.
+* The `Argument()` constructor arguments tell the IOHandler how to handle nullability, default values, implicit coercion to the right type, whether the argument is optional, commandline aliases, conditions, dependencies, etc.
 * An `ArgType` `Enum` is provided to be passed to the `Argument(argtype=)` constructor argument.
 This will let the `IOHandler` perform type checking and coercion.
 Currently the recognized types are: